DrLex0/quake-frogbots/README.md

 14. Various smaller bug and robustness fixes, like the ability to ascend fake ‘ladders,’ and reduced risk of bots getting stuck.

 15. Created waypoints for previously unavailable maps, for instance `hohoho2`, `catalyst`, `burialb10`, `dmz1++`, `e1m4`, `tox`, and more.
     Also updated a bunch of existing waypoints to fix errors and benefit from new functionality.
 For instance `efdm13` is now an entirely different experience, and a whole lot more challenging.
 Or try `e1m1,` which is now feature-complete, secrets and all.
+I have high quality standards: waypoints are only committed to this repository after I have watched bots running on them without any obvious problems.

 ## What is the difference with the KTX Frogbot?